gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 It is used to copy the data first in a limited time window.

-**Here is a link to an excellent series on Replication Flow.** [Blog](https://community.sap.com/t5/technology-blogs-by-sap/replication-flow-blog-series-part-1-overview/ba-p/13581472)
+Here is an excellent [series](https://community.sap.com/t5/technology-blogs-by-sap/replication-flow-blog-series-part-1-overview/ba-p/13581472) on Replication Flow.

 # 2. Data Flow